michael2012z/BitBible/markdown/KJV/files/Gen.md

 13. And it came to pass, as he interpreted to us, so it was; me he restored unto mine office, and him he hanged.

-14. Then Pharaoh sent and called Joseph, and they brought him hastily out of the dungeon: and he shaved himself, and changed his raiment, and came in unto Pharaoh.brought…: Heb. made him run
+14. Then Pharaoh sent and called Joseph, and they brought him hastily out of the dungeon: and he shaved himself, and changed his raiment, and came in unto Pharaoh.

-15. And Pharaoh said unto Joseph, I have dreamed a dream, and there is none that can interpret it: and I have heard say of thee, that thou canst understand a dream to interpret it.thou…: or, when thou hearest a dream thou canst interpret it
+15. And Pharaoh said unto Joseph, I have dreamed a dream, and there is none that can interpret it: and I have heard say of thee, that thou canst understand a dream to interpret it.

 16. And Joseph answered Pharaoh, saying, It is not in me: God shall give Pharaoh an answer of peace.